Frequently asked questions

 Are host families paid?

-Financial support is offered to all of our host families in the UK.
-Such remuneration is intended to cover some of the day-to-day costs of hosting an international teenager - which includes breakfast and dinner and household expenses.
+An "Experience Stipend" is offered to all of our host families in the UK.
+Such remuneration is intended to cover some of the day-to-day costs of hosting an international teenager - which includes breakfast, lunch and dinner, as well as household expenses.
 This way we ensure that our host families participate in the programme for the right reasons.

 Where do exchange students come from?

 EF exchange students come from 13 countries across Europe and Asia.
 They represent a diverse set of communities and backgrounds which offer an interesting breadth of students to choose from.

 Can I select the exchange student I want to bring into my home?

 Yes, our Regional Managers and full-time office staff will work with you to find a great student match.
 We have spent more than 20 years matching students to their British host families and high schools.
 If you have an idea of what type of student would fit best in your family, let's talk about it!